forkgram/TelegramAndroid/README.md

 - Option to not send stickers information in photos.
 - Some features are taken from the [Telegram FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS).

 ## Downloads:
-You can download binaries from Releases or from my [Telegram channel Forkgram](https://t.me/forkgram).
+You can download binaries from Releases, from [F-Droid](https://f-droid.org/packages/org.forkgram.messenger/) or from my [Telegram channel Forkgram](https://t.me/forkgram).